Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_013_scene_3_climactic_confrontation.md

 **Marcus**: "And we need to protect our nation first.
 If we don't act decisively, we risk everything we've built.
 But I hear you, Isabella; we must find a way to integrate ethical considerations into our strategies.
 I just worry that if we slow down, we might miss the opportunity to lead in this new era.
 However, I see your point about the need for safeguards to protect those who might be left behind."

 **Isabella**: "But at what cost?
 We can't sacrifice our values for short-term gains.
 We must advocate for those who have no voice.
-If we ignore the ethical implications now, we may create a future where technology serves only a select few."
+If we ignore the ethical implications now, we may create a future where technology serves only a select few.
+We have to be the voice for those who can't speak up."

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
 If we ignore these issues now, we may face a backlash that could undermine our progress."

 **Marcus**: "And we need to protect our nation first.
 If we don't act decisively, we risk everything we've built.
-But I hear you, Isabella; we must find a way to integrate ethical considerations into our strategies."
+But I hear you, Isabella; we must find a way to integrate ethical considerations into our strategies.
+I just worry that if we slow down, we might miss the opportunity to lead in this new era."

 ### Source Files
 - **Files to Analyze**: